bkesterbyld/maroon-potato/src/pages/index.md

           enabling engineers to easily collaborate or take over

-          *   Toolset delivers capabilities of a declarative programming language
+          *   Toolset delivers capabilities of an imperative programming language like Java or C and scale from simple to complex logic

           *   Unifies structured  and unstructured data into a single